caglarkucuk/caglarkucuk/README.md

 - 👋 Hi, I’m @caglarkucuk
 - 👀 I’m interested in data-driven nowcasting of severe weather
-- 🌱 I’m currently learning Tensorflow in depth
+- 🌱 I’m currently learning PyTorch in depth
 - 💞️ I’m looking to collaborate on generative weather prediction models that can make use of data coming from different streams
 - 📫 How to reach me ... bo, you can find your way to reach me :)